-The Ensemble will meet for residential courses in different parts of England:
+The Ensemble meets for residential courses in different parts of England:

-Sam Sweeney will continue as Artistic Director.
-The tutor team will include Rob Harbron, Miranda Rutter, Emma Reid, Becky Price, Andy Cutting, Sarah Hayes and Saul Rose.
+Sam Sweeney continues as Artistic Director.
+The tutor team includes Rob Harbron, Miranda Rutter, Emma Reid, Becky Price, Andy Cutting, Sarah Hayes, Natalie Haas, Benji Kirkpatrick, Rachel Newton and Saul Rose.

 Leeds College of Music

 Sidmouth Folk Week

 Congratulations to Cohort 1 on a fantastic year!